mariusbock/dl-for-har/tutorial_notebooks/README.md

 ## Citation
 <a id="cite">Cite this work as: </a><br/>
 Marius Bock, Alexander Hölzemann, Michael Moeller, and Kristof Van Laerhoven.
 2021.
-Tutorial on Deep Learning for HAR. https://arxiv.org/abs/2110.06663
+Tutorial on Deep Learning for Human Activity Recognition. https://arxiv.org/abs/2110.06663